Bachelor-Group-13/detection-api/README.md

 We have had regular meetings with client and school supervisor to have a steady progress in the throghout the development.

 This repository is the picture recognition component.
-Main functionality is to recognise the plate numbers from the imported pictures.
-This happen through Open Computer Vision, with a fallback safety through Azure Computer Vision.
+Main functionality is to recognise the objects from the imported pictures.
+This happen through Open Computer Vision.

 ---

 ### Technologies

-Java Spring Boot
 Open CV
-Azure CV
-Docker
-Maven
-Lombok
 Yolo v8
 Fast API - Python
 Uvicorn - Python